arnobl/structural-typing-examples/src/staticTyping/nonStructural/swift/README.md

 ## Swift

-Swift -- a strong, static, and nominal typing language -- does not support structural typing.
-The adapter pattern has to be used to encapsulate a wolf into a duck.
-This is the goal of the class `DuckCosplay`.
+Swift -- a strong, static, and nominal typing language with an open-class feature (the extension system) -- does not support structural typing.
+The open-class feature (the extension system) is used to transform a Wolf as a Duck.